 But wait-there’s more to learn.

 Sew almost all the way to the corner, but leave yourself about 1/4″-1/2″ of space between your needle and the very edge of the fabric.
-Making sure to lower your needle all the way into the fabric (this is very important), lift your presser foot.
+Making sure to lower your needle all the way into the fabric (this is very important), then lift your presser foot.
 Your fabric will stay in place because the needle is holding it, but you can now pivot it so that it is positioned to keep sewing, now in the new direction.
 Lower your presser foot and continue to sew.
 (See in the image how I have sewed down the fabric and I am now turning to sew a new direction.
 My needle is down in the fabric but my presser foot is lifted so that I can turn my fabric while not losing my place):

 A couple more things.
 Sometimes you will be asked to baste.
 A baste is a long stitch that is much looser than a typical stitch.
 When you baste you do not knot at the beginning and the end.
 This is because you will probably be picking the baste stitch out (if it is just there to hold your fabric in place for the time being) or you will be using it to gather (which we will learn about in a few weeks).
 Here’s a baste: